aduud21/heckerbot/README.md

 1. Bot is not made to work 100% if you just fork/copy the bot and may require you quite a good amount of modifications for it to fully for you
 2. if you want to join the support server: https://discord.gg/GbjgmffUKj

 ****Creator:
-https://youtube.com/c/adudu21 or adudu21 (on roblox and some other places too), on replit i am AGuyThatLikesFurrys (my username on replit is a joke), My discord UserID is 710227418492960778 and username with tag Hecker#1844****
+https://youtube.com/c/adudu21 or adudu21 (on roblox and some other places too), on replit i am AGuyThatLikesFurrys (my username on replit is a joke), My discord UserID is 710227418492960778***

 # Installation